911 Basics: Responding to a Heart Attack

 lasts more than a few minutes or goes away and comes back

-Chest discomfort with lightheadedness, fainting, sweating, nausea, or shortness of
+Chest discomfort with lightheadedness, fainting, sweating, or nausea

 Feeling very anxious or very tired